Wednesday, March 4th at 6 PM. Free and open to the public.

 Kenyan-born American Salome resettled in Boise, Idaho in 2004 as a refugee, where she lives with her teenage daughter, Deborah.
 In the years they have called the Treasure Valley home, she has learned to embrace some hidden skills she had not previously acknowledged having.
 Through these and other life changing events, Salome emerged as a “cultural broker,” helping others—whether US-born or not—tease out some of the “hows” and “whys” of living life with multicultural relevance.

 Salome is currently the Social Integration Coordinator at the Idaho Office for Refugees, where she coordinates the refugee speakers’ bureau and the community social integration activities, collaborating with the city of Boise, and other community partners.

 U of I Legacy Pointe Conference Room, Idaho Water Center, 322 E. Front Street, Boise.
 Free off-street parking is available in the Idaho Water Center and Ada County Courthouse garages.
 More information and links maps can be found here.

 The C.P.A. is a collaboration of Idaho Smart Growth and the University of Idaho’s College of Law in Boise and Bioregional Planning Program.
 Monthly sessions are designed to help citizens become effective advocates on a wide range of planning topics.
 Learn more about the Citizens Planning Academy here.

 Play the game and test your knowledge!
-The Question: The above picture shows a motorist driving down a two-way street about to turn right.
-In front of the motorist is a pedestrian crossing the street Read more…
+The Question: The above picture shows several cars driving down a two-lane highway.
+It has no sidewalks but very wide paved shoulders.
+Walking on the right shoulder in Read more…